 UCF Diversity Week is a celebration of our diverse community and an opportunity to explore topics across the broad range of human identity, experience, and interaction.
 Diversity Week activities are intended to stimulate our campus and move us to a more inclusive culture.

-Learn to create a beginner's crochet project as Downtown Library staff member, Gaby, takes you step by step through it live in this virtual webinar.
+Learn to crochet a Pride flag (color options for rainbow, trans pride and UCF pride) as Downtown Library staff member, Gaby, takes you step by step through it live in this workshop.

 Experience the creative works of Knights and friends around the world sharing what the Knight community means to them.
 Walk in presentations are welcome!

 Any original work presented at an Open Heart Open Mic event will be eligible to be listed in STARS KnightVerse.
 STARS is UCF’s digital repository designed to disseminate, publicize, and share works by, for, and about UCF.
 KnightVerse is the area within STARS for library related student work.
 After presenting, see the Open Heart Open Mic host for information about submitting your original work.

 Join UCF Libraries at 3 locations to decorate bookends using paint pens, permanent markers, and decoupage as a way to illustrate your truth and lived experiences.
 Plus you get a great decoration to take home!

 - On Main Campus, outside the new Student Union facing entrance of the John C. Hitt Library.